cool1two/Hyper-V-RHEL-VM/README.md

 ## Activate Hyper-V on Windows 10

-To be able to use Hyper-V on Windows 10, you first need to enable it.
+To use Hyper-V on Windows 10, you first need to enable it.
 To do that, run the following command in **PowerShell** as Administrator.

 ```bash